 (c) The Honor Council president or designee shall immediately send written notice of charges to the respondent.
 All correspondence is sent to the local address the student has provided to the University registrar.
 The Honor Council will consider notice served once notice has been mailed to the local address as provided to the University registrar.
 Students are responsible for maintaining a current address with the Registrar’s Office at all times.
-A copy of the written notice of charges shall also be sent to the Dean of Student Life.
+A copy of the written notice of charges shall also be sent to the Director of Student Conduct & Community Standards.

 (d) The Vice President of Investigations shall appoint an investigator who will collect information relevant to the case and write a summary report to be used at the hearing.
-The investigator must deliver the summary report and copies of all written evidence and exhibits which will be used at the hearing to the Vice President of the Honor Council while submitting a copy to the Dean of Student Life at least three (3) days before the hearing.
+The investigator must deliver the summary report and copies of all written evidence and exhibits which will be used at the hearing to the Vice President of the Honor Council while submitting a copy to the Director of Student Conduct and Community Standards at least three (3) days before the hearing.

 (e) Upon notification of an alleged Honor Code violation, the Honor Council president shall request the registrar to place a hold on the respondent’s transcript until the case has reached a final disposition through the hearing.